 Heavy chain diseases are plasma cell disorders that are typically malignant.
-In most plasma cell disorders, M-proteins are structurally similar to normal antibody molecules.
+In most plasma cell disorders, M-proteins (monoclonal immunoglobulin protein) are structurally similar to normal antibody molecules.
 In contrast, in heavy chain diseases, incomplete monoclonal immunoglobulins (true paraproteins) are produced.
-They consist of only heavy chain components (either α, γ, μ, or δ) without light chains (ε heavy chain disease has not been described).
-Most heavy chain proteins are fragments of their normal counterparts with internal deletions of variable length; these deletions appear to result from structural mutations.
+They consist of only heavy chain components (either alpha [α], gamma [γ], mu [μ], or delta [δ]) without light chains (epsilon [ε] heavy chain disease has not been described).
+Most heavy chain proteins are fragments of their normal counterparts with internal deletions of variable length; these deletions appear to result from structural genetic mutations.
 The clinical picture is more like lymphoma Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
 The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more than multiple myeloma Multiple Myeloma Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
 Common manifestations include lytic lesions in bones causing... read more .
 Heavy chain diseases are considered in patients with clinical manifestations suggesting lymphoproliferative disorders.

 Almost all patients present with diffuse abdominal lymphoma and malabsorption Overview of Malabsorption Malabsorption is inadequate assimilation of dietary substances due to defects in digestion, absorption, or transport.
 Malabsorption can affect macronutrients (eg, proteins, carbohydrates, fats)... read more .
 A complete blood count (CBC) may show anemia, leukopenia Overview of Leukopenias Leukopenia is a reduction in the circulating white blood cell (WBC) count to < 4000/mcL (9/L).
 It is usually characterized by a reduced number of circulating neutrophils, although... read more , thrombocytopenia Thrombocytopenia Platelets are circulating cell fragments that function in the clotting system.
 Thrombopoietin helps control the number of circulating platelets by stimulating the bone marrow to produce megakaryocytes... read more , eosinophilia Eosinophilia Eosinophilia is defined as a peripheral blood eosinophil count > 500/mcL (> 0.5 × 109/L).
 Causes and associated disorders are myriad but often represent an allergic reaction or... read more , and circulating atypical lymphocytes or plasma cells.
-Serum protein electrophoresis is normal in half of cases; often, there is an increased α 2 and β fraction or a decreased γ fraction.
-Diagnosis requires the detection of a monoclonal α chain on immunofixation electrophoresis.
+Serum protein electrophoresis is normal in half of cases; often, there are increased alpha-2 and beta fractions or a decreased gamma fraction.
+Diagnosis requires the detection of a monoclonal alpha chain on immunofixation electrophoresis.
 This chain is sometimes found in concentrated urine.
-If it cannot be found in serum or urine, biopsy is required.
+If this monoclonal alpha chain cannot be found in serum or urine, intestinal biopsy is required.
 The abnormal protein can sometimes be detected in intestinal secretions.
 The intestinal cellular infiltrate may be pleomorphic and not overtly malignant.
 Bence Jones proteinuria is absent.

 Common manifestations include lymphadenopathy and hepatosplenomegaly, fever, and recurring infections.
 Palatal edema occurs in about one quarter of patients.

 The CBC may show anemia, leukopenia, thrombocytopenia, eosinophilia, and circulating atypical lymphocytes or plasma cells.
 Diagnosis requires demonstration by immunofixation of free monoclonal heavy chain fragments of IgG in serum and urine.
-Of affected patients, half have monoclonal serum components > 1 g/dL (> 10 g/L), which are often broad and heterogeneous), and half have proteinuria > 1 g/24 h.
+Of affected patients, half have monoclonal serum components > 1 g/dL (> 10 g/L), which are often broad and heterogeneous, and half have proteinuria > 1 g/24 hours.
 Although heavy chain proteins may involve any IgG subclass, the G3 subclass is especially common.
 Bone marrow or lymph node biopsy, done if other tests are not diagnostic, reveals variable histopathology.

-IgM heavy chain disease most often affects adults > 50 yr.
+IgM heavy chain disease most often affects adults > 50 years.
 Visceral organ involvement (spleen, liver, abdominal lymph nodes) is common, but extensive peripheral lymphadenopathy is not.
 Pathologic fractures and amyloidosis Amyloidosis Amyloidosis is any of a group of disparate conditions characterized by extracellular deposition of insoluble fibrils composed of misaggregated proteins.
 These proteins may accumulate locally... read more may occur.
 Serum protein electrophoresis usually is normal or shows hypogammaglobulinemia.
 Bence Jones proteinuria (type κ) is present in 10 to 15% of patients.
 CBC may show anemia, leukopenia, thrombocytopenia, eosinophilia, and circulating atypical lymphocytes or plasma cells.

 Diagnosis usually requires bone marrow examination; vacuolated plasma cells are present in two thirds of patients and, when present, are virtually pathognomonic.
 Death can occur in a few months or in many years.
 The usual cause of death is uncontrollable proliferation of chronic lymphocytic leukemia Chronic Lymphocytic Leukemia (CLL) Chronic lymphocytic leukemia (CLL) is characterized by progressive accumulation of phenotypically mature malignant B lymphocytes.
 Primary sites of disease include peripheral blood, bone marrow... read more cells.

 Treatment depends on the patient’s condition but may consist of alkylating agents plus corticosteroids or may be similar to treatment of the lymphoproliferative disorder that it most closely resembles.